neajul/Hosthandleiding/content/2-1_hardware.md

 ## 1.4 Storage

 No matter what hardware you chose, you will often need to add additional storage, for example if you want to set up a file sharing service where each user has multiple Gigabytes or even Terabyte of storage allocated to them.
 But also in other cases, it's quite common to use different storage options for different purposes.
-A classic solution would be to use a small but fast disk to run your operating system from, and to save all the user data on a bigger, but potentially slower drive. ==There are multiple considerations here, but mainly it boils down to **speed**, **capacity**, **durability** and **expense**.==
+A classic solution would be to use a small but fast disk to run your operating system from, and to save all the user data on a bigger, but potentially slower drive.
+There are multiple considerations here, but mainly it boils down to **speed**, **capacity**, **durability** and **expense**.

-Most computers come with some built in storage on which the system is installed, but depending on what you want to do, this might not be enough to run a server. ==There are multiple considerations here, but mainly it boils down to **speed**, **capacity**, **durability** and **expense**.==

 ### Types of storage

->**TL;DR;**
 >HDDs are very cheap but slow and not durable.
 SSDs are fast and reliable, but expensive.
 In most cases, a hybrid solution is the most efficient: run the system on a small SSD that is fast and reliable, and store all data on multiple large and cheap HDDs.

 The main types of storage are Hard Disk Drives(HDD) and Solid State Drives (SSD), though some single board computers also work with other storage mediums like **flash drives** or **SD cards**.
 While those are ok for testing and tinkering, it is not recommended to run a server that uses an SD card as data storage—SD cards deteriorate with every read/write operation, and they **will** fail eventually, leading to downtime and potentially data loss.
 It is possible to use an SD card to boot the system from, but to set it to read-only, and store all relevant data on another volume, but this is something that we will not cover in this guide as it is a bit of an edge case.